Our school is a happy, safe place. Here Children have fun as they achieve the skills they need as learners for now and in the future

 The nursery is a 60 place nursery school.

-Children aged 3 years by 31st August are able to attend, sometimes on a part time basis, to be admitted in the September for the following academic years.
+Children aged 3 years by 31st August are able to attend.

 Where there are more applications for a nursery setting than there are places the following priorities will be used, in order to allocate places: